KanchanaMohan/FlightTracker/README.md

 3.Execute the following command from the project directory (FlightTracker) for building the project

-$ gradle run -PInputFilePath="['file_path']"
+$ gradle run -PInputFilePath="['input_file_path']"

-example file_path: F:/Input.txt
+example input_file_path: F:/Input.txt

 4.Output will be printed in the console and also logged into an Output file located in the \FlightTracker\Output

 #**Known Issues/ Problems:**

-1. The unit testing framework is very minimally done, I hope to complete and upload more of that in a further release.
+1. The unit testing framework is done, however testing is only very minimally done (only for ConnectionPriceTest.java), I would like to do intensive unit verification for the class and also extend it to other classes aiming at a test coverage of 100%.
+I hope to achieve that in a further release.

 2. The application is very sensitive to the formatting of the input text (not tolerant enough to white spaces too), this shall be corrected in a further release.